-In compliance with this requirement, the developer submitted an Air Impact Assessment application to the SJVAPCD on July 14, 2023.
+The developer submitted an Air Impact Assessment application to the SJVAPCD on July 14, 2023.
 SJVAPCD approved the application on September 21, 2023 (ISR Project Number: C-20230239).

-Based on the predicted construction and operational emissions, the Proposed Action is not expected to have significant adverse impacts related to criteria pollutants on air quality nor would it negatively affect known sensitive receptors.
+Based on the predicted construction and operational emissions, the Proposed Action is not expected to have significant adverse air quality impacts related to criteria pollutants nor would it affect known sensitive receptors.
 A potential interim clinic location would have negligible air emissions from interior renovations, with criteria pollutant emissions during operation similar to or less than those of the existing clinic with no net impact to local or regional air quality.